bfar-ak/bfar-ak.github.io/_posts/2023-05-13-woofstock.md

 homes for more than 500 dogs and puppies annually.**

 We're excited to spend a fantastic evening filled with music, vendors, and food.
 Plus, your pups are invited to join us!
-We'll be hosting silent and live auctions filled with spectacular items.
+We'll be hosting silent auctions filled with spectacular items.

 How you can help: